sentaochen/Joint-Weight-Optimation/README.md

 <img src="JWO.png" width="80%">

 This repository provides the Pytorch codes for the work "Joint Weight Optimization for Partial Domain Adaptation via Kernel Statistical Distance Estimation" published in Neural Networks, 2024.
-The video for introducing this work will soon be available at the Bilibili platform.
+The video for introducing this work is available at the Bilibili platform via the link https://www.bilibili.com/video/BV1d9C8Y8EfG/?spm_id_from=333.337.search-card.all.click.
 Fig. 1 illustrates the main idea of this work.

 Briefly speaking, this work develops a fundamental technique to estimate the statistical distance between the weighted source joint distribution and the target joint distribution from samples.
 The estimated statistical distance is expressed as a function of the source sample weights, such that the weights can be optimized to minimize the statistical distance and align the joint distributions for the partial domain adaptation problem.